hibbitts-design/grav-skeleton-course-hub/pages/11.readme/fullwidthpage.md

 **How about embedding any page from this site into your LMS or another platform?**

-By adding the URL parameter `chromeless:true` to any Open Course Hub page you can display that page's content without the global header image, site navigation bar, sidebar and footer.
+By adding the URL parameter (i.e. flag) `chromeless:true` to any Open Course Hub page you can display that page's content without the global header image, site navigation bar, sidebar and footer.

 For example, the URL [http://demo.hibbittsdesign.org/grav-course-hub/schedule](http://demo.hibbittsdesign.org/grav-course-hub/schedule) displays the standard Open Course Hub page but the URL [http://demo.hibbittsdesign.org/grav-course-hub/schedule/chromeless:true](http://demo.hibbittsdesign.org/grav-course-hub/schedule/chromeless:true) will only display that page's content.
 Any links between Open Course Hub pages will result in pages being displayed in the same manner.